xcat2/xcat-core/docs/source/advanced/hierarchy/define_service_nodes.rst

    * ``servicenode`` - defines which Service Node the **Management Node** should send commands to (e.g ``xdsh``) and should be set to the hostname or IP address of the service node that the management node can contact it by.
    * ``xcatmaster`` - defines which Service Node the **Compute Node** should boot from and should be set to the hostname or IP address of the service node that the compute node can contact it by.

+   For delegated certificate requests, the service node's source address when connecting to ``site.master`` must match one of the compute node's ``servicenode`` entries.
+Hostname entries are resolved on the management node before comparison.

    You must set both ``servicenode`` and ``xcatmaster`` regardless of whether or not you are using service node pools.
 For most scenarios, the value will be identical. ::

         chdef -t group -o rack1 servicenode=r1n01 xcatmaster=r1n01